 There is no denying that kick drums are extremely important components in today’s electronic dance music.
 I am sure that many of you probably own different sample banks with various kick drum sounds.
 However, my goal is to help you understand how to make something of your own from the ground up.
-Therefore, in the next tutorial I will try to demonstrate how to synthesize the kick drum.
+Therefore, in the next tutorial, I will try to demonstrate how to synthesize the kick drum.

 What is kick drum synthesis?

 I am sure you will agree that there are many reasons to synthesize your kick drums rather than use samples.
-With the aforementioned technique you can pitch perfect kick drums for less clutter in the sub bass frequency range.
+With the aforementioned technique, you can pitch perfect kick drums for less clutter in the sub-bass frequency range.
 In addition to this, your drums become melodic instruments and you gain more control over the fundamental drum texture.

 You will need a synthesizer that has a fairly robust modulation system.
-Ideally it should have a noise oscillator and a multiple waveform regular oscillator with good sounding primitive waves.
+Ideally, it should have a noise oscillator and a multiple waveform regular oscillator with good sounding primitive waves.
 In order to explain the kick drum synthesis process, I will use Massive by Native Instruments which I find very suitable.
-So, after this article you should be able to make your own sounds in no time!
+So, after this article, you should be able to make your own sounds in no time!

 Let’s get started

 The next thing to do will be going to the performer section and creating a shape within it.
-It’s going to start at zero and it’s going to ramp up to max.
+It’s going to start at zero and it’s going to ramp up to the max.
 Consequently, I am going to use this to negatively modulate the amplitude of the used oscillator (by dragging and dropping the cursor icon on the amp knob).
 Now the rate knob of the performer section will control the duration of the oscillators envelope.
 It is important to remember that this gets rid of any popping clicks or noises at the end of the note.

 Finally, let’s move to the pitch modulation.
 I will use envelope one and two for this.
 In the first section, I will make an envelope curve which will be pretty quick.
 The second one will be a bit slower.
 I am going to use them to negatively modulate the pitch of the oscillator.
-First I will pull up oscillators pitch all the way to 64 and later push it down using this upward ramping envelopes.
+First I will pull up oscillators pitch all the way to 64 and later push it down using this upward ramping envelope.